Exabyte-io/documentation/docs/faq/index.md

 ## Why are you doing this?

 The world of today is broken.
 Humans now faces global challenges too many to count.
-We exist to solve the most fundamental ones that affect all others.
-In our vision the world of tomorrow is created not through long and expensive physical tests by trial-and-error, but through fast, accurate and intelligent models.
+We exist to solve the most fundamental challenges, that affect all others, by driving new generations of advanced materials.
+In our vision the world of tomorrow is created not through long and expensive tests by trial-and-error, but through fast, accurate and intelligent models.

 ## Why should I care?